-RIPARIAN REVEGETATION FOR WATER QUALITY AND BIODIVERSITYCategory: 2018, Community Grant, Current, Grant, Land Use
+RIPARIAN REVEGETATION FOR WATER QUALITY AND BIODIVERSITYCategory: 2018, Community Grant, Completed, Grant, Land Use

 ALUS Canada’s mission is to enable Canadians to provide direct support to a national network of farmers and ranchers delivering ecosystem services in their communities, including clean air, clean water, carbon sequestration, erosion control, flood mitigation, pollinator support and wildlife habitat.

 The County of Vermilion River brought the ALUS program to Alberta in 2010.
 Since then, ALUS Vermilion River has worked with 41 farmers and ranchers to enhance 3027 acres of marginal agricultural land.
 The County of Vermilion River is primarily agricultural, and strategically integrates its ALUS program to help address issues of surface water management, wildlife habitat, and biodiversity on the agricultural landscape.